The openness and international co-operation of Norwegian education and research is exploited by other countries' intelligence services.

-Everyone should consider how espionage can be relevant in their work or studies.
+Everyone should consider how espionage may be relevant in their own work or academic life.

-- What do I know or have access to, that could be interesting for other countries' intelligence services?
+- What do I possess that might be of interest to foreign intelligence services?

-- How can I be an entrance to information, knowledge, or technology?
+- How could I be an entry point to information, knowledge, or technology?

-- In which activities can I be exposed and should be extra careful?
+- In which activities could I be vulnerable and should be extra vigilant?

-- What can I do to protect the assets I manage through work or studies?
+- What can I do to protect the assets I manage through my work or studies?

 What can the institution do?

-Education and research institutions must have control of their assets and understand which assets which may be interesting for other countries’ intelligence services.
+Educational and research institutions should have an overview of their assets and understand which assets are most vulnerable to espionage.

-In a proper security culture, all students and employees know how to contribute preventively and what to do when something happens.
+In a strong security culture, all students and staff members know how to contribute preventively and what to do when something occurs.